-I would love to hear my name announced with you are an ironman.
+I would love to hear my name announced with you are an Ironman.
 I think about it quite a bit.
 It seems almost unattainable.
 Maybe someday.

 For now – I’ll let all the stories of all those that came before me inspire me to overcome my challenges and work toward my immediate goal of 48.6 miles – which equally almost feels unattainable.

 Saturday’s run was crazy in that it was 80 degrees.
-Wasn’t I just talking about a snow storm last week?
+Wasn’t I just talking about a snowstorm last week?
 Insaneballs.
-Poor Taylor had a great run and a PR but he face planted at one point when his knee gave out.
-I know I’m his mom more than I probably should for my 24 year old but I do get concerned that he pushes to fast to early.
+Poor Taylor had a great run and a PR but he face-planted at one point when his knee gave out.
+I know I’m his mom more than I probably should for my 24-year-old but I do get concerned that he pushes to fast to early.

-Final week of March I got one last good run in before helping Taylor to move.
+The final week of March I got one last good run in before helping Taylor to move.
 This month was a great month.
 Other than adding in cross training I couldn’t hope for something better.